Who can benefit from animal-assisted therapy?

 It's also important to note that the Centers for Disease Control and Prevention has never received a report of infection from animal-assisted therapy.

 Animal-assisted therapy in action

 More than a dozen certified therapy dogs are part of Mayo Clinic's Caring Canines program.
 They make regular visit to various hospital departments and even make special visits on request.
-For example, one dog and his trainer worked with a 5-year-old girl recovering from spinal surgery.
-The therapy dog helped her relearn how to walk, taking a step backward each time she took a step forward.
+The dogs are a welcome distraction and help reduce the stress and anxiety that can accompany hospital visits.

 See more In-depth

 - DeCourcey M, et al. Animal-assisted therapy: Evaluation and implementation of a complementary therapy to improve the psychological and physiological health of critically ill patients.
 Dimensions of Critical Care Nursing.
 2010;29:211.